writethedocs/www/docs/conf/prague/2020/schedule.rst

 The official Write the Docs social!
-Further details will be announced later, but expect some music and games, and bring your favorite beverage along to the computer :)
+Further details will be announced later, but expect some music and games, and bring your favorite beverage to your computer :)

 Tuesday, August 11
 ------------------